SLO Coast Wine

 Our estate vineyard is in a coastal valley just outside the town center only a few miles from the water’s edge, just over the coastal mountains and rolling hills of the Westside Paso Robles wine region.
 It’s a picturesque sprinkling of small, family-owned farms and artist studios that unfold along scenic Highway 1.
 On most days you’ll be warmed by sunlight and cooled by ocean breezes as you stand in the vineyard, where we grow Riesling and Pinot Noir on steep hillsides in a cool climate that is ideal for these varietals.
 At the moment, we offer three Pinot Noirs.

-9. El Lugar (online only)
+10. El Lugar

 Family owned and operated, El Lugar means the place, and makes small-lot, vineyard-designate Pinot Noir, defined by its place of origin.